Remember when you were young, and your parents would tell you the fable of ants saving up food crumbs for rainy days?

 At that age, you already knew to save your allowance in case you needed materials for your art project, or just wanted to treat yourself to ice cream.
 Your parents and teachers also taught you that saving would help you become rich.

-However, your perspective changed when you grew up.
-The fable of the ants still holds true, but saving isn't enough.
-If you want to build your wealth, you need to make your money work for you—you need to invest and earn passive income!
+However, perspectives change when you grow up.
+Now, the fable of the ants still holds true, but saving isn't enough.
+If you want to build your wealth, you need to make your money work for you—you need to invest and grow your money!

-It’s understandable that personal finance newbies and novice investors think saving and investing are the same.
-However, if you compare investment vs savings, they are two different concepts.
-Understanding both of them will help you map out your financial future.
+Personal finance newbies and novice investors might think saving and investing are the same.
+However, if you compare saving vs investing, they are different concepts.
+Understanding both will help you map out your financial future.

-So what's the difference between saving and investing, and why should you save and invest?
+So what's the difference between savings and investment?

 Saving, in essence, is the act of setting aside money for expenses, unforeseen needs, and emergencies.
-Since you can withdraw money quickly from your bank account, saving allows you to be ready for anything life may bring.
+Since you can withdraw money quickly from your bank account, saving allows you to prepare for anything life may bring.

 You can also use your savings for long-term goals, such as raising funds for a home down payment, a small business, major life changes such as weddings and pregnancies, education, and retirement.
 There's no risk involved in saving unless you misuse the money.

+There are similarities between saving and investing.
 Investing is also an act of setting aside money for the future.
-However, it's still different since you’re putting your money in places where it could grow bigger, such as stocks, bonds, mutual funds, dollar accounts, and real estate properties.
+However, to differentiate investment from savings, you’re putting your money in places where it could grow bigger, such as stocks, bonds, mutual funds, dollar accounts, and real estate properties.

 Think of it as planting a seed and waiting for it to become a tree, though this means that it will take time before your investments yield profits.
 Moreover, you will also need to deal with a couple of risks here and there.